dtransposed/TUM-Mining-Massive-Datasets/README.md

 0. Additional, simple exercises
 1. Duplicate detection using locality-sensitive hashing
 2. Predicting user ratings of restaurants in Las Vegas using latent factor models
+3. Training hidden Markov models on a set of reviews.
+Using the model we may generate 1-star (extremely negative) and 5-star (extremely positive) restaurant reviews.